ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Introduction

 Notice that we distinguish \emph{parallel} and \emph{distributed} optimization.
-In \emph{parallel} optimization, the main motivation is to \emph{speed-up} computation or to attain computational tractability in the first place, i.e. communication and the amount of central coordination of secondary importance (shared memory architectures).
-In contrast, in \emph{distributed} optimization, a main goal is to minimize central coordination and communication as much as possible (distributed memory architectures). \emph{Decentralized} optimization additionally requires communication purely on a neighbor-to-neighbor basis.
-This is especially relevant in multi-agent settings, where individual entities cooperate to the end of optimization, control, or estimation (e.g. in the context of cyber-physical systems, IoT, or embedded control).
+In \emph{parallel} optimization, the main motivations are computational speed-up or computational tractability, while {reducing} the amount of communication and the amount of central coordination is typically of secondary importance (due to shared memory architectures). {In \emph{distributed} optimization,} the main goal is to minimize central coordination and communication (distributed memory architectures). \emph{Decentralized} optimization additionally requires communication purely on a neighbor-to-neighbor basis.
+This is especially relevant in multi-agent settings, where individual entities cooperate to the end of optimization, control, or estimation---e.g. in the context of cyber-physical systems, IoT, or embedded control. \emph{Essentially decentralized} optimization softens the requirement of pure neighbor-to-neighbor communication by allowing the global summation of scalars.\cite{Engelmann2021}